Schnappi, das kleine Krokodil: Commercial performance

-"Schnappi" reached number one on Germany's GfK Entertainment Chart on 3 January 2005, staying at the top for 10 weeks; this gave Joy Gruttmann the distinction of being the youngest musical artist to top the German Single Chart.
+"Schnappi" reached number one on Germany's Media Control GfK singles chart on 3 January 2005, staying at the top for 10 weeks; this gave Joy Gruttmann the distinction of being the youngest singer to top the German Singles Chart.
 In 2005, the single was awarded an ECHO Award for Download of the Year.
 The song was then released worldwide and peaked at number one in Austria, Belgium, the Netherlands, Norway, Sweden, and Switzerland in early 2005.
 It additionally reached number two in Denmark and number 10 in France.

 In April 2005, the song began to experience success in Australasia.
 It made its first chart appearance on New Zealand's RIANZ Singles Chart at number 32 on 25 April.
 The next week, it jumped to number three before reaching number two for the first time on its third week in.
 Between 9 May and 18 July, the single fluctuated around the top 10, eventually spending five non-consecutive weeks at number two.
 It remained in the top 10 until 12 September.
 On 17 July, the song debuted at number 20 on Australia's ARIA Singles Chart, reaching a peak of number six on 21 August.